Interview: Pura Fé

 Regular readers on our site might have observed that we typically do not review artists who have been born and raised in the United States or the United Kingdom.
 However, due to our immense curiosity in learning more about and understanding other cultures, specifically music cultures, we were keen to get an insight into the Native American experience directly from a musician whose work we both very much admire and enjoy.
 An heir to the Tuscarora Indian Nation, and also of Taíno descent, singer-songwriter extraordinaire Pura Fé certainly fit the bill.
 Having had a varied career performing both in the hand-drumming group Ulali and as a solo artist across a range of genres, Fé has had a glittering career performing across the world in both the mainstream and native music arenas.
 Such performance highlights included two stints at WOMAD and even playing for the Dalai Lama at the Hollywood Bowl.

 Fé was destined for a career in music as she came from a musical matriarchal family, many of whom were singers.
 Her grandmother recounted to her tales about her sisters who sung gospel and blues music as well as a what are known as "vocables" as they would "footstomp" on their porch.
 Meanwhile, her aunts, Paula and Misha, were also singers, whilst her mother was an opera singer who sang for the Duke Ellington orchestra.
 She recalls getting to know Ellington before he passed away in 1974 as her mother had a very close relationship with his sister, Ruth Ellington.
 Fé was put in show business by her mother at a young age, performing in a variety of commercials and Broadway shows; she even trained with the American Ballet Theatre in New York City.
 She then went onto study at Lincoln Square Academy, whose alumni include the likes of Ben Stiller and a former close friend of Fé, singer Irene Cara, before dropping out.
 Though Fé regrets this, it inadvertently led to a key a step in her becoming the artist she is today.
-She became a waitress in Kansas City where she met an array of colourful characters and got to see lots of bands who went on to have success, and she took to the stage alongside them as a backing singer.
+She became a waitress at a New York City bar named Max's Kansas City, a favoured haunt of singers and bands such as David Bowie, Talking Heads, and Blondie.
+It was there where she took to the stage alongside the musical acts as a backing singer.
 This gave her the confidence to form her own music group with other creatives she had met at the "Indian centre".

 Fé had some commercial success within the mainstream music market through some of her earlier albums, but it is her work within the global native community which form the backbone of her oeuvre.
 There is a consciousness to Fé’s music which is undeniable.
 Her plans to make a canoe music album demonstrate this, as she intends to honour the traditions of her ancestors, doing so with an eagerness for authenticity.
 She aims to bring together what she calls the ‘wampum coast’, her nickname for the region of the East Coast of the United States where wampum shells are used to preserve their laws and traditions.
 Fé often seems caught up in the wonder of possibility, with her fingers in many pies at the same time.
 Yet, it seems to us that her work within the native music scene is what means the most to her.
 Within her proposed canoe music album she is toying with the idea of including her blanket dance project as well.
 Though she doesn’t see herself as a preserver of culture, the idea for this project came from seeing native women from the East Coast dancing the blanket dance in the wrong context.
 “They bring it to the powwows, and they’re doing this dance to these Plains Indian war dance songs, and I can’t watch!
 It just drives me crazy!”
 Fé continues, “It just doesn’t work as it’s kind of hokey, and I was like 'no, we have to make a drum album for these women to honour them and make this right'".
 These ambitions correlate with her view that art is not a luxury, rather it is a "complete necessity".
 In an impassioned manner, Fé elaborated, “it’s food.
 It’s life.
 So, it’s like when people pass away, we need music, we need these things to help us, we need to cross people over, we need to help those that are in grief and pain, we need music.
 For the States, it’s just a commodity.”